List of Pirates of the Caribbean characters: BlackbeardBlackbeard, portrayed by Ian McShane, appears in Pirates of the Caribbean: On Stranger Tides, and in the 2011 revamp of the original attraction.

+During the quest for the Fountain of Youth, Angelica shanghaied Jack Sparrow aboard the Queen Anne's Revenge, in an attempt to discover the location of Fountain to avoid Blackbeard's prophesied death.
+Although Jack devised a mutiny, Blackbeard used his sword to bring the rigging of his ship alive to single-handedly quell Sparrow's attempted mutiny, then burned a scapegoat crew member alive with Greek fire to prove to Philip that faith and prayer are useless and helpless in the face of true evil, and so fashions a voodoo doll to bend Jack Sparrow to his will.
+Blackbeard also led a mermaid hunt, forcing a boatload of sailors out as 'bait' and captured the mermaid Syrena, orchestrating the gathering of a mermaid's tear.
+He also threatens Angelica's life, holding his daughter at gunpoint, to get Jack Sparrow to retrieve the Chalices of Ponce de Leon.

 In the film's climax, Blackbeard and Barbossa duel at the Fountain of Youth.
 Barbossa stabs Blackbeard with a poison-laced sword, and Angelica accidentally cuts herself when trying to remove it from her father.
 As both Blackbeard and Angelica lie dying, Blackbeard asks his daughter to sacrifice herself to save him using a ritual at the Fountain, and Angelica willingly agrees.
 Jack Sparrow secretly switches the magical cups used in the ritual, thus sparing her life and killing Blackbeard.
-Meanwhile, Barbossa claims Blackbeard's magical sword, and, assuming command, leaves with Blackbeard's crew.
-Joshamee Gibbs then delivers all of Blackbeard's bottled ships to Jack.
+Barbossa claims Blackbeard's magical sword and, assuming command of the Queen Anne's Revenge, leaves with Blackbeard's crew.
+Meanwhile, Joshamee Gibbs snuck aboard, stole all of Blackbeard's ships in bottles and delivered them to Jack, who learned of the current state of the Black Pearl.